nadinezab/kc-house-prices-prediction/README.md

 ## Problem statement

  Investigating house sales in the King County area and building a model to predict sale price.
-Key executives are keen to launch an advertising campaign directed towards home owners in that area who might consider selling their house, focusing on higher-end residential properties.
+Key executives are keen to launch an advertising campaign directed towards home owners in that area who might consider selling their house, focusing on hcoigher-end residential properties.

 ## Components